Moesif/moesifdjango/README.md

 [![Software License][ico-license]][link-license]
 [![Source Code][ico-source]][link-source]

-Django middleware to capture _incoming_ or _outgoing_ API calls and send to the Moesif API Analytics platform.
+Django middleware to log _incoming_ API calls hiting your own service or _outgoing_ API calls going out to third parties.
+The API data is logged to the Moesif API Analytics platform.

 [Source Code on GitHub](https://github.com/moesif/moesifdjango)

 This SDK uses the Requests library and will work for Python 2.7 — 3.5.

+For higher volume APIs, you can enable Celery which offloads the logging in a separate task.
+Install celery via `pip install celery` and set `USE_CELERY` to True

 ## How to install